doublesync/stat-manager/README.md

 - 🏆 Award/accolade tracking.
 - 👨‍🔬 Other optional simulation league logic.

 This project is configured for my own basketball league, The Association.
+Originally, we planned on implementing Typescript, but opted for a more simple option in [HTMX](https://htmx.org/).

 <h3 align="left">Contributors</h3>
 <p align="left">